NervanaSystems/aeon/doc/source/provider_video.rst

 in general for the aeon ``DataLoader``, but is helpful for training this particular model in neon.

-Once preprocessing is complete, a sample manifest CSV file must be created with the absolute paths of the videos and the classification labels.
+Once preprocessing is complete, a sample manifest TSV file must be created with the absolute paths of the videos and the classification labels.
 For example::

   @FILE	ASCII_INT